The Boy, the Mole, the Fox and the Horse

 The Boy, the Mole, the Fox and the Horse is a 2019 illustrated book by Charlie Mackesy.
-It follows the developing friendship between the four protagonists of the title.
+It follows the developing friendship between the four titular protagonists.

+Summary

+The story is constructed as a series of conversations between the title characters.
+A boy who feels lonely and uncertain about life wanders through a wilderness, first meeting a mole, then a fox, and finally, a horse.
+Together, the four experience nature — rivers, storms, open fields — and share thoughts about love, belonging, and hope.

 Reception

-The Boy, the Mole, the Fox and the Horse has been reviewed by The Hindu, while James Lovegrove, writing in the Financial Times, included it in his 2019 best picture book list.
+The Boy, the Mole, the Fox and the Horse became a bestseller.
+It has been reviewed by James Lovegrove, in the Financial Times, and was included in his 2019 best picture book list.

 It was shortlisted for the 2020 British Book Awards Non-Fiction Lifestyle Book of the Year, is the 2019 Barnes & Noble Book of the Year, and won the 2019 Waterstones Book of the Year.